Sometimes, sellers choose a private approach. This may happen because of privacy, tenants, timing, property type, or personal circumstances.

 Understand That Not Every Property Is a Fit

-Properties requiring discretion often involve trade-offs.
+Private properties often involve trade-offs.

 Ask How Disclosure and Access Work

-what cannot be advertised publicly, and what conditions must be met
+They should also explain what cannot be advertised publicly and what must happen before details are discussed.

 Resist the Idea of “Secret Deals”

-The goal is not early access or special treatment.
+The goal is not special treatment.

-Properties are shared privately because of structure,
+Private opportunities are shared privately because of structure, privacy, timing, or operational concerns.

 Prioritise Judgement Over Speed